Black Friday 2018 smart home deals: Bargains on Echo Dot, Google Home Hub, Facebook Portal, Apple HomePod and more

 You've got plenty of good smart plug options, but at less than $12 each, these TP-Link plugs might be the cheapest ones I've seen that include real-time energy monitoring of whatever's plugged into them.
 They work with Alexa and the Google Assistant for voice controls, too.

-We haven't reviewed these exact models, but we have tested the mini-sized Kasa smart plugs and came away satisfied with the experience.
+We haven't reviewed these exact models, but we tested the mini sized Kasa smart plugs and came away satisfied with the experience.
 These bigger versions use the same hardware and the same app, so they should work well as a cheap way to expand your smart home setup.

 Black Friday 2018 deals in each category